Roulette Strategies

 Here’s how using Fibonacci numbers can help with roulette:

 Players appreciate the Fibonacci system because it avoids the high variance of the Martingale system.
-However, it should be noted that it takes a much longer period to regain losses using the Fibonacci system.
+However, it should be noted that it takes a much longer time to recover losses using the Fibonacci system.

-The Reverse Fibonacci, like the Rreverse Martingale, instead has winners increase bets after wins instead of losses.
-After a win, players move forward one step in the sequence and move back two steps after a loss.
+The Reverse Fibonacci, like the Reverse Martingale, instead has winners increase bets after wins instead of losses.
+After a win, players move one step forward in the sequence, and after a loss, they move two steps back.

 Labouchere System